HTV-X: History

-In December 2015, the plan to develop HTV-X was approved by the Strategic Headquarters for Space Policy of the Cabinet Office, targeting launch in fiscal year 2021 for the flight of HTV-X1 (Technical Demonstration Vehicle) by the H3 Launch Vehicle.
-As of June 2019, NASA's Flight Planning Integration Panel had set the launch of HTV-X1 for February 2022.
+In December 2015, development of HTV-X was approved by the Strategic Headquarters for Space Policy of the Cabinet Office, with the first flight of HTV-X1 (Technical Demonstration Vehicle) targeted for fiscal year 2021 aboard an H3 launch vehicle.
+As of June 2019, NASA's Flight Planning Integration Panel scheduled the launch of HTV-X1 for February 2022.

-With the Japan-US Open Platform Partnership Program (JP-US OP3) agreement in December 2015 to extend cooperation on ISS operations through 2024, Japan will provide its share of ISS operation costs with the form of transportation by HTV-X, and also possible use of a small return capsule.
+Under the Japan-US Open Platform Partnership Program (JP-US OP3) agreement signed in December 2015, which extended cooperation on ISS operations through 2024, Japan agreed to provide part of its contribution to ISS operating costs through HTV-X transportation services and the possible use of a small return capsule.

-An early concept included a side hatch of Pressurised Module for late cargo loading, but the final 2021 design removed it; late access now uses the ISS docking hatch, requiring a Payload Adapter Fitting (PAF) with access opening on the H3 rocket’s upper stage.
+An early concept included a side hatch on the Pressurised Module to permit late cargo loading, but the final design adopted in 2021 omitted this feature.
+Late cargo loading remained possible through a Payload Adapter Fitting (PAF) with an opening in the H3 upper stage.

-Due to the delay of H3 development, the launch of the first HTV-X slid to 2025.
-HTV-X1 was launched successfully on 26 October 2025.
+Due to delays in the development of the H3, the first HTV-X launch was delayed until 2025.
+HTV-X1 was successfully launched on 26 October 2025.

-As of 2021, an evolved version of HTV-X called HTV-XG is being considered for transporting cargo to the Lunar Gateway as part of the Artemis program.

 Flights

-As of April 2025, three flights are planned to resupply the ISS.